cerebral/cerebral/packages/cerebral-module-useragent/README.md

 - Internet connectivity

 ### Install
-This is still alpha but to test the bleeding edge
+This is still alpha but to test the bleeding edge.
+Put "cerebral-module-useragent": "next" in package.json and do.

-`npm install cerebral-module-useragent@next --save`
+`npm install cerebral-module-useragent@next`

 ### Setup
 ```js